daemonl/devn.go/README.md

 It's not required, if the # is missing, it will still merge the lines, but that's probably not the behavior you are looking for

+### Security

+There is no attempt made for adding security, your PATH variable, running arbitrary commands etc, this is designed for somewhat trusted scripts.